SoupcanUBG/shimboot-and-sway/README.md

-first install a prebuilt at [this link](https://github.com/ading2210/shimboot/releases)
+first install a prebuilt at [this link](https://github.com/ading2210/shimboot/releases)  your board name

 # dd script